2026 Tree Giveaway

 Residents can enter for a chance to receive one free native tree to plant and enjoy on their property.
 A total of 370 trees are available through a random draw, giving all residents a fair opportunity to participate.

-There is a limit of one tree per household.
+There is a limit of one tree per property/address.

 Important dates